-1. The wellhead.
+1. The well from the wellhead down.
+Downhole in the well a subsurface safety valve will automatically shut in an emergency shutdown situation.
+This will trap all injected CO2 in the well and stop any leakage from the injection formation.
 In a controlled shutdown situation, the master valve and/or wing valve on the wellhead will be shut trapping the CO2 in the well.
 A gauge at the wellhead will allow measurement of the pressure below the valve in the well.
 This is important so that during re-startup the pressure can be equalized across the valve before opening the valve and continuing injection.
-2. The pipeline from horizontal injection pump to wellhead.
+2. The pipeline from compressor to wellhead.
 The wellhead will have at a minimum two shut-off valves and several isolation valves to allow isolation of corrosion coupons, flow meters and other equipment without the need to vent the entire pipeline.
 During an emergency shutdown both shut-off valves will close automatically due to upset conditions.
 During a controlled shutdown the valves will be shut in sync with the compressor shutdown and the well head valves to ensure the CO2 in the pipeline is trapped until injection commences again.
 During re-startup, the pressure at each end of the pipeline will be equalized across the valve and the valve opened to allow continued injection.
-3. The capture and compression system will have the ability to go into recycle mode in case of an emergency shutdown.
-It will then be able to slowly shut down and vent trapped CO2 during controlled shutdown, the valve to the pipeline will be shut, trapping the CO2 in the pipeline and the remaining small amount of CO2 in the compressor chambers will be vented up a vent stack.
+3. The compressor.
+The compressor will have the ability to go into recycle mode in case of an emergency shutdown.
+It will then be able to slowly shut down and vent trapped CO2.
+During controlled shutdown, the valve to the pipeline will be shut, trapping the CO2 in the pipeline and the remaining small amount of CO2 in the compressor chambers will be vented up a vent stack.
 During re-startup the compressor will be brought online and compress against the closed pipeline valve until the pressure equalizes and then the valves will be open, and injection will continue.